Troilus: Beauty

+Object of pederastic love

-Servius, in his scholia to the passage from Virgil discussed below, says that Achilles lures Troilus to him with a gift of doves.
-Troilus then dies in the Greek's embrace.
-Robert Graves interprets this as evidence of the vigour of Achilles' love-making but Timothy Gantz considers that the "how or why" of Servius' version of Troilus' death is unclear.
-Sommerstein favours Graves's interpretation saying that murder was not a part of ancient pederastic relations and that nothing in Servius suggests an intentional killing.
+Servius, in his scholia to Virgil, says Achilles courts Troilus with a gift of doves, which he delights in.
+Achilles takes him as a same-sex lover, but the youth perishes as they have intercourse.
+Robert Graves attributes the death to Achilles' "bear-like" sexual vigour, but Timothy Gantz considers the cause unclear.
+Sommerstein favours Graves's interpretation, saying that murder was not a part of ancient pederastic relations and that nothing in Servius suggests an intentional killing.